reneelung/all-stars-workout/README.md

 A simple web-based application for teammates to track and share workouts.

 # UPDATE
 Data aggregation errors have been resolved!
-Enjoy the data visualization. :magic:
+Enjoy the data visualization. :bar_chart: :chart_with_upwards_trend: :tada:

 ## Current Features
 * Account Features